Regulated Canadian Immigration Consultants approved

 For success in an LMIA-based work permit process, it’s crucial to understand and address both fulfilling job requirements and proving intent to return home.
 A positive LMIA is a significant milestone, but your ability to convincingly address these two critical aspects determines the success of your work permit application.
 A well-prepared, comprehensive approach is indispensable for navigating this complex process.

-Frequently Asked Questions (FAQs)about LMIA based Work Permit
+Frequently Asked Questions (FAQs)about LMIA-Based Work Permit

 An LMIA is a document that Canadian employers need to obtain before hiring a foreign worker.
 It proves that there is a need for a foreign worker to fill the job and that no Canadian worker is available to do the job.